BrazenCloud/ActionBuilder/README.md

 ### Action Parameters

-Due to the complexity of implementing other potential parameter types, the Action Builder can only produce two types of parameters with very narrow use cases.
+Due to the complexity of implementing other potential parameter types, the Action Builder can currently produce two types of parameters with specific, but broad, use cases.

 - Bool specified value
-  - Presented as boolean and the script passes a specified value to the command
+  - Presented as a boolean and the script passes a config specified value to the command
 - String - passed value
-  - Presented as a string and the script passes the string combined with a specified value
+  - Presented as a string (textbox) and the script passes the string combined with a config specified value

 #### Bool